simkusr/playground/clang/notes.md

     3. the increment step (fahr=fahr+20) is executed and the condition re-evaluated.
 The loop terminates if the condition has become false.
 The body can be a single statement or a group of statements enclosed in braces.
 The initialization, condition and increment can be any expressions.

+- the `for` and `while` statements help ensure that programs do reasonable things with boundary conditions.

+- a character (char) within single quotes '\n' or 'c' represents an integer value equal to the numerical value of the character in the machine's character set.
+This is called a character constant, althought it is just another way to write a small integer.
+E.g. 'A' is a character constant; in the ASCII character set it's value is 65, the internal representation of the character A. So '\n' stands for the value of the newline character, which is 10 in ASCII.

 ## text input/output
 - Text input or output, regardless of where it originates ow where it goes to, is dealt with as streams of characters.